 The Faculty of Professional Studies offers associate diploma, undergraduate degree and graduate diploma courses which provide the initial preparation for students wishing to enter certain vocations and professions.
 It offers higher degree courses for the ongoing education of members of those professions.
-Until 1990 the Faculty consisted of the Schools of Education Studies, Health Services Management, Information, Library and Archive Studies and Social Work.
-As a result of the integration of the St George Institute of Education, the Faculty now includes three additional schools: Applied and Performing Arts, Sport and Leisure Studies and Teacher Education.
-These schools are located on the St George Campus at Oatley.
+The Faculty consists of the Schools of Education Studies; Health Services Management, Information, Library and Archive Studies and Social Work on the Kensington Campus and the Schools of Applied and Performing Arts; Sport and Leisure Studies and Teacher Education on the St George Campus at Oatley.

-Recently those functions of the University's Professional Development Centre relating to the teaching of enrolled students have been located within the Faculty of Professional Studies, and the academic staff of the Centre are now members of the Faculty.
+Those functions of the University's Professional Development Centre relating to the teaching of enrolled students are located within the Faculty of Professional Studies, and the academic staff of the Centre are members of the Faculty.
 In addition to general information about the University, this handbook provides, in the pages which follow, information which is specific to the Faculty, its schools, its courses and the subjects within those courses.